X2O Media Player-C

 - Click Date and Time from the available options.

-Players will automatically adjust to Daylight Saving Time according to the rules contained within the operating system.
+Players automatically adjust to Daylight Saving Time according to the rules contained within the operating system.

 - Restart the Player

 Once all the changes are done, simply restart Windows.
-Upon restart, the Activation screen will show again and you can proceed with the Player Activation.
+Upon restart, Windows signs in automatically and the Activation screen reappears.
+Proceed with the Dante Virtual Soundcard license and configuration.

-The Activation screen will appear at first start up and upon subsequent reboots as long as it is not activated.
+The Activation screen appears at first start up and upon subsequent reboots until the X2O Media Player is activated.

 To activate the X2O Media Player follow these steps:

-- Note the Player ID that is shown in the activation screen.
-If you right-click on the value, a context menu will offer to copy the value to the clipboard.
+- Note the Player ID that is shown in the Activation If you right-click on the value, a context menu will offer to copy the value to the clipboard.

-- Click on the Settings cogwheel icon on the lower-right of the Activation screen.
+- Click on the Settings cogwheel icon on the bottom-right of the Activation screen.

 - Input the hostname of the X2O Server you need to connect to.